 This page contains the information about the Education for Ministry's exciting curriculum.
 Please read through the material we have posted on this page and then send any questions you may have about the reading materials of the EfM programme.
 Please send your questions to the EfM Canada Office and we will be glad to direct them to the person best suited to answer them.

 The interlude books noted in the text book list have been added to the study list to enhance the theme of the year and the themes of the Common Lessons.
-This year, Year A the interlude books will be, Fighting with the Bible: Why Scripture Divides us and How it Can Bring us Together by Donn Morgan and The Dream of God: A Call to Return by Verna Dozier.
+This year, Year B the interlude books will be, Wrongs to Rights, Steve Heinrichs Ed.
+(Canadian Content) OR Living into God’s Dream: Dismantling Racism in America, by Catherine Meeks, editor and Faithful Neighbors: Christian-Muslim Vision and Practice, by Robert S. Heaney, Zeyneb Sayilgan, and Claire Haymes.
 Next year we will have different interlude books.

 The fee for the year is $350 for a student in a sponsoring diocese.
 This fee will include the cost of the Reading and Reflection Guide, and its shipping costs, the mentor fee, texts for the mentor(s), the graduation certificate and support and resources from EfM Canada.
 Students are expected to purchase their own text books and interlude books which they may do from their preferred bookseller.
 One of the advantages to the student will be the ability to choose new books, used books, borrowed books or E-books according to their own preference and need.